bhftbootcamp/GMime.jl/docs/src/index.md

 # GMime.jl

-GMime is a convenient wrapper around the [GMime](https://github.com/jstedfast/gmime) library for parsing email messages in Julia, such as sender, recipient, date, body text, and attachments.​
+GMime is a convenient wrapper around the [GMime](https://github.com/jstedfast/gmime) library for parsing email messages in Julia.
+It can extract sender, recipient, date, body text, attachments and other email information.

 ## Installation